Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf New assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer:\answerYes{} \item[] Justification: New assets are described in the paper and included in supplementary material. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not release new assets. \item Researchers should communicate the details of the dataset/code/model as part of their submissions via structured templates.
+\item {\bf New assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerYes{} \item[] Justification: The new released asset is an anonymized experiment-code artifact rather than a new dataset or pretrained model.
+It is documented by the README, command-line interfaces in the scripts, dependency list, repository license, and third-party license notes; datasets are public and are not redistributed. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not release new assets. \item Researchers should communicate the details of the dataset\slash code\slash model as part of their submissions via structured templates.
 This includes details about training, license, limitations, etc. \item The paper should discuss whether and how consent was obtained from people whose asset is used. \item At submission time, remember to anonymize your assets (if applicable).
 You can either create an anonymized URL or include an anonymized zip file. \end{itemize}

-\item {\bf Crowdsourcing and research with human subjects} \item[] Question: For crowdsourcing experiments and research with human subjects, does the paper include the full text of instructions given to participants and screenshots, if applicable, as well as details about compensation (if any)? \item[] Answer: \answerNA{} \item[] Justification: The paper does not use crowdsourcing or experiment with human subjects. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Including this information in the supplemental material is fine, but if the main contribution of the paper involves human subjects, then as much detail as possible should be included in the main paper. \item According to the NeurIPS Code of Ethics, workers involved in data collection, curation, or other labor should be paid at least the minimum wage in the country of the data collector. \end{itemize}
+\item {\bf Crowdsourcing and research with human subjects} \item[] Question: For crowdsourcing experiments and research with human subjects, does the paper include the full text of instructions given to participants and screenshots, if applicable, as well as details about compensation (if any)? \item[] Answer: \answerNA{} \item[] Justification: The paper does not include crowdsourcing experiments or research with human subjects. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not involve crowdsourcing nor research with human subjects. \item Including this information in the supplemental material is fine, but if the main contribution of the paper involves human subjects, then as much detail as possible should be included in the main paper. \item According to the NeurIPS Code of Ethics, workers involved in data collection, curation, or other labor should be paid at least the minimum wage in the country of the data collector. \end{itemize}